Security Is An Anti-XSS Wrapper For Laravel

 This option (

-'evil') defines the evil attributes and they will be always be removed from the input.
+'evil') defines the evil attributes and tags, which will always be stripped from the input.

 This is the class of most interest.
 It is bound to the ioc container as